-For instance I did Data Visualizations at one company, and in doing so helped them figure out how to load products onto their truck for more efficient delivery.
-Strange thing for a UX person to know, yet there it is, a practical application in a real world environment.
+For instance, I did Data Visualizations at one company, and in doing so helped them figure out how to load products onto their truck for more efficient delivery.
+A strange thing for a UX person to know, yet there it is, a practical application in a real-world environment.
 We also saved that grocery chain over 200 million in “Out of Stocks” and “Expired Shelf Life” for products in their stores as well as looking at user buying patterns based on demographics.
 So I didn’t just make pretty screens that showed the data in a pretty way.
 I used insight to figure out what data would help the company be more successful and what was meaningful data to begin with.
 When I heard some companies were using the data to forecast their own stock based on sales through this national chain, I sat up and took notice and asked how I could replicate that report for others using the same data I was giving them.

 Listening is another skill I am great at.
 Because we are there to achieve success on a project and if we listen, we find we can do more for a customer.
 Consultants that do convert are usually grateful to get out of the role of consultant as well if they are tired of flying all over the US and sometimes Internationally.